denisa1-2/Smart-Expense-Tracker/README.md

 ## Overview

-Smart Expense Tracker is a backend RESt API built with Java and Spring Boot thta allows users to manage personal expenses, categorize spending, and analyze financial data through aggregated statistics.
+Smart Expense Tracker is a backend REST API built with Java and Spring Boot that allows users to manage personal expenses, categorize spending, and analyze financial data through aggregated statistics.

-The application demonstrates core backend development concepts such as a RESTful API design, database relationships, validation, and business logic implementation.
+The application demonstrates core backend development concepts such as  RESTful API design, database relationships, validation, and business logic implementation.

 ## Features